aloxe/huwindty/src/pages/documentation/cms.md

 subtitle: Install Sveltia CMS step by step
 ismarkdown: true
 ---
+## Foreword

+I tried a few CMS for eleventy but the only that do not require an extra account other that the git repository system (Forgejo, gitlab or github) are [Decap CMS](https://decapcms.org/) and its recent fork [Sveltia CMS](https://github.com/sveltia/sveltia-cms).
+This last CMS is my choice because it looks promising with a general better UX.

+Nevertheless, Decap CMS still offers more functionality that might be useful, like the workflow or image integration in the editor.
+For this reason, I chose to live both CMS in this temple.
+This may help you to choose the one you keep.

+Sveltia CMS is available under `https://aloxe.github.io/huwindty/svetlia` and Decap CMS is available under `https://aloxe.github.io/huwindty/decap/`. both use the same config that is maintained in `_assets/public/admin/config.yml`.

 ## Sveltia CMS

 [Sveltia CMS](https://github.com/sveltia/sveltia-cms) is a content management system (CMS) designed to provide a user-friendly interface to manage content for static site generators.
 It is firstly created to be hosted by Netifly.
 It offers a clean interface to create and edit pages that are still saved with git.